VCTLabs/vct-edgerouter-bsp-platform/README.rst

   $ cd oe-core
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
-  $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone
+  $ ${EDITOR} conf/local.conf             # set MACHINE to edgerouter
   $ bitbake core-image-minimal

 You can use any directory (build-dir above) to host your build.
-The above commands will build an image for beaglebone using the oe-core and either meta-ti BSP machine config or meta-beagleboard BSP (plus meta-ti deps).
-Edit bblayers.conf to select the BSP dir, either meta-ti or meta-beagleboard/common-bsp.
+The above commands will build an image for edgerouter using the oe-core and meta-edgerouter BSP.
+Edit bblayers.conf to add the small-device BSP dir, meta-small-device-extra.
 If you have unbuildable packages, then add the approriate layer from meta-openembedded to your bblayers.conf file.

-.. note:: Use both for meta-beagleboard, or remove meta-beagleboard and leave meta-ti.

 The main source code is checked out in the bsp dir above, and the build dir will default to oe-core/build-dir unless you choose a different path above.